alexaapo/Hash-File/README.md

 The functions are related to record management and administration of database indexes.
 Their implementation will be above the level of block management, which is already given as a library.
-THe managment of hash files is done through the functions with the prefix HT_.
+The managment of hash files is done through the functions with the prefix HT_.

 Some of the fuctions that I implement: